-In this section, we examine the effect of storm motion speed on the quality of EnKF analysis, by comparing experiments with and without subtracting the storm motion from the sounding.
-A larger grid, as shown in Fig. 1, is used to contain within the domain the fast moving storm cells for the entire assimilation period.
-The truth simulations used for the slow and fast-moving experiments are SML and FML, respectively.
+speed on the quality of EnKF analysis by comparing experiments that do and do not subtract the storm motion from the sounding.
+A larger grid, as shown in Fig. 1, is used to contain within the domain the fast-moving storm cells for the entire assimilation period.
+The truth simulations used for the slow- and fast-moving experiments are SML and FML, respectively.

-Fig. 9 shows the forecast and analysis errors in the model state variables during the assimilation period for experiments CASA1L, CASA4L, CASA1LM and CASA4LM (see Table 2).
+Figure 9 shows the forecast and analysis errors in the model state variables during the assimilation period for experiments CASA1L, CASA4L, CASA1LM, and CASA4LM (see Table 2).
 The former two contain a slow-moving storm system while the latter two contain a fast-moving one.
-In CASA1L and CASA1LM, a single CASA radar located at Lawton is assimilated while in CASA4L and CASA4LM, all four CASA radars are assimilated.
-Lawton radar provides the best coverage of the fast moving storm system during the early cycles.
+In CASA1L and CASA1LM, a single CASA radar located at Lawton is assimilated, while in CASA4L and CASA4LM all four CASA radars are assimilated.
+Lawton radar provides the best coverage of the fast-moving storm system during the early cycles.
 All four experiments use the same large domain.

 It can be seen from the rms error plots (Fig. 9) that the analyses using four radars are consistently better than those using one radar.
-Between 70 and 80 min when the errors are generally the smallest, the difference in the wind analysis errors is larger than 1 ms-1, and the difference in θ errors is about 0.5 K between the one and four radar cases.
-In CASA1LM, the errors in all variables increase rapidly after 75 min from a level that is below that of CASA1L, when the precipitation regions of both left and right movers propagate or are about to propagate out of the range of the Lawton radar (c.f., Fig. 11e and Fig. 11f).
+Between 70 and 80 min when the errors are generally the smallest, the difference in the wind analysis errors is larger than 1 m s-1, and the difference in θ errors is about 0.5 K between the one- and four-radar cases.
+In CASA1LM, the errors in all variables increase rapidly after 75 min from a level that is below that of CASA1L, when the precipitation regions of both left and right movers propagate or are about to propagate out of the range of the Lawton radar (cf. Fig. 11e and Fig. 11f).
 The same happens to the left movers in CASA1L but at a later time (Fig. 10f).
 At earlier times, spurious precipitation also exists in a significant portion of the model domain in both single-radar cases that is not corrected (Fig. 10e and Fig. 11e).
 As in CASA1S, such spurious precipitation is mainly caused by the initial random perturbations used to start the initial ensemble.
-Since the rms errors shown in Fig. 9 are calculated over the regions where true reflectivity exceeds 10 dBZ, most of the errors due to the spurious precipitation are not even reflected in the error plots.
+Because the rms errors shown in Fig. 9 are calculated over the regions where true reflectivity exceeds 10 dBZ, most of the errors resulting from the spurious precipitation are not even reflected in the error plots.

-The CASA4L case with a slow moving storm system and 4 radars produces the best analysis (Fig. 9) although after 80 min that of CASA4LM becomes very close for almost all variables.
-The significant difference in the amount of V_r data before 60 min (see, Table 3) appears to be the main cause for the difference in the analysis quality between CASA4L and CASA4LM although the effect of the different local rates of change with these storms may have also played a role.
+The CASA4L case with a slow-moving storm system and four radars produces the best analysis (Fig. 9), although after 80 min that of CASA4LM becomes very close for almost all variables.
+The significant difference in the amount of V_r data before 60 min (see Table 3) appears to be the main cause for the difference in the analysis quality between CASA4L and CASA4LM, although the effect of the different local rates of change with these storms may have also played a role.

 The surface analysis fields in Fig. 10 and Fig. 11 help us better understand the error evolutions shown in Fig. 9.
 As suggested earlier, in general, the data coverage appears to be the most significant factor that affects the quality of storm analysis.
 A slower-moving storm system tends to remain within the radar network longer.
-Once a storm or a portion of it moves out of the range of radar network, the model state error growth can no longer be controlled and the analysis deteriorates.
-The lack of data coverage in the entire analysis domain also negatively impacts the overall analysis as some spurious cells can be not suppressed.
+Once a storm or a portion of it moves out of the range